EricZinda/Perplexity/docs/pxint/pxint0040BuildSolver.md

 To convert this representation into a Python function and call it, we need a mapping from the string predication name (e.g. `"_folder_n_of"`) to the function and module that implements the logic for it.

 We'll start by building a `Vocabulary` class that will store all of the mappings.
 You add a mapping with `add_predication()` and find a mapping with `predication()`.
-Note that it is both the name and the arguments of a predicate that have to match to get a proper mapping:
+Note that both the name and the arguments of a predicate that have to match to get a proper mapping:

 ~~~
 class Vocabulary(object):